 Even though it doesn’t seem fair to most business owners, anyone can suggest a change or an edit to your business listing, including your competition; this is the crowdsourcing model, which is also used when visitors upload their photos to your business listing.
 Suggested edits can include changing your physical business location, modifying the hours or marking the business as closed. [source]

-If you have claimed and verified your Google Business listing you have control over these edits.
+If you have claimed and verified your Google Business Profile you have control over these edits.
 That in itself should give the motivation to claim and verify your listing.

-Find your Google Business listing using GMB homepage or Maps
+Find your Google Business Profile using GBP homepage or Maps

-Go to the Google My Business home page and log in with a google account
+Go to the Google Business Profile home page and log in with a google account

 If you have a Gmail account associated with your business then sign in with that, or create a new Google account.
 A word of caution here: some of you may be already logged into your browser with a personal account, so make sure you don’t continue the process with your personal account.